Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 ## Core Workflows: Installation & Virtual Environment Management

-Installing dependencies and managing virtual environments are at the core of every Python project.
+Installing dependencies and managing virtual environments are at the core of every Python project[^1].
 These isolated setups contain their own Python interpreter and installed packages, helping avoid conflicts and ensuring reproducibility.
-Let’s explore how the three major tools — `pip`, `Poetry`, and `uv` — approach these workflows[^1].
+Let’s explore how the three major tools — `pip`, `Poetry`, and `uv` — approach these workflows.

 ### Pip Workflow